 5. Be consistent

-One slip into your old patterns and you’ll probably have a battle on your hands.
+Slip into your old patterns, and you’ll likely have a fight on your hands.

-Setting boundaries is a great way to feel more confident in our relationships.
-It can also make it easier for us to prioritize the things that are important and set clear expectations with others.
+It is a great way for us to feel more confident and secure in our relationships.
+It helps us prioritize what is important and sets clear expectations.